 - No-tech AT usually refers to simple, nonelectronic solutions that provide access and improve function for the students.
-These AT solutions may be created or purchased commercially at relatively low cost, and may include devices such as adapted spoon handles, customized pencil grips, or picture communication displays. - Low-tech AT may be relatively simple or commercially available electronic devices such as single message communicators, portable word processors, and talking calculators. - High-tech AT devices may include devices with specialized features for persons with disabilities (such as dedicated speech generating devices, or braille note-taker or printers), or typical computers, mobile devices, or peripherals, used with standard or specialized software or apps.
+These AT solutions may be created or purchased commercially at relatively low cost, and may include devices such as adapted spoon handles, customized pencil grips, or picture communication displays. - Low-tech AT may be relatively simple or commercially available electronic devices such as single message communicators, portable word processors, and talking calculators. - High-tech AT devices are more complex electronic devices, such as computers and specialized software.
+High-tech devices often incorporate multiple features and may be used to meet a variety of needs.
 The use of high-tech AT is usually combined with low-tech systems that can be used in particular situations or to provide back-up in the event of breakdown.

 Any low- or high-tech items may be considered AT when their use increases or maintains the student's ability to function and participate, both socially and academically, in the school environment.
-See the lists below for examples.
+See Figure 1 for examples.